 As the children move along their journey as designers, they are encouraged to draw detailed designs and make prototypes to refine their ideas before creating their final piece.

-Teachers guide children through the technical skills they will require, modelling good practice and highlighting safety considerations with the children.
+Teachers provide clear instruction for the technical skills needed in each project, modelling good practice and highlighting safety considerations with the children.